MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

   * $widget; the object on which the signal is emitted

   * $previous_direction; the previous text direction of *widget* as a GTK_TYPE_TEXT_DIRECTION enum

+### draw

+This signal is emitted when a widget is supposed to render itself.
+The *widget*'s top left corner must be painted at the origin of the passed in context and be sized to the values returned by `get-allocated-width()` and `get-allocated-height()`.

+Signal handlers connected to this signal can modify the cairo context passed as *cr* in any way they like and don't need to restore it.
+The signal emission takes care of calling `cairo-save()` before and `cairo-restore()` after invoking the handler.

+The signal handler will get a *cr* with a clip region already set to the widget's dirty region, i.e. to the area that needs repainting.
+Complicated widgets that want to avoid redrawing themselves completely can get the full extents of the clip region with `gdk-cairo-get-clip-rectangle()`, or they can get a finer-grained representation of the dirty region with `cairo-copy-clip-rectangle-list()`.

+Returns: `True` to stop other handlers from being invoked for the event. `False` to propagate the event further.

+    method handler (
+      cairo_t $cr,
+      Int :$_handle_id,
+      Gnome::GObject::Object :_widget($widget),
+      *%user-options
+      --> Int
+    );

+  * $widget; the object which received the signal

+  * $cr; the cairo context to draw to

 ### enter-notify-event